Micro-XANES, -EXAFS, -fluorescence

 Following methods are available and can be combined with restrictions:

 1) micro-XRF mapping.
-Detectors available: 7 channel Si(Li) detector with 210mm2 surface or 80mm2 Silicon drift detector.
+Detectors available: 7 channel Si(Li) detector with 210mm2 surface or a smaller Silicon drift detector.
 The smaller detector is used for combined scattering/XRF measurements.
 Resolution depends on the used optics and can be selected between 1.5 and 20µm.
 Primary beam energy range is 6keV-25keV.

 2) 3D XRF-Mapping.
 7 channel detector is used, althogh only one channel is assigned to the volume mapping.
 This allows for the acquisition of the fluorescence signal from different directions and estimation of the inelastic scattering.
 For this method we use polycapillaries with focal distance of about 3 mm and focal spot od about 15µm.

 3) X-Ray scattering.
-SAXS and WAXS signal can be acquired using a CCD camera positioned downstram from the sample.
+SAXS and WAXS signal can be acquired using a Dectrix Eiger X 9M area detector (3000x3000 pixel, 75µm pixel size) positioned downstram from the sample.
 Maximal scattering angle is 45°, resolution in SAXS regime is 0.1 nm-1 (0.01 Å-1 - d-spacing up to ~ 60 nm).
-This provides structural information at the crystalline and nanometer scale at the same time.

 4) micro-EXAFS and XANES.
 Capillary optics allows the acquisition of the energy-dependent absorption spectra on selected position at the sample.